green-coding-solutions/eco-ci-energy-estimation/README.md

 - `date` with microsecond support.
 On *alpine* and *macOS* this means installing `coreutils`
 - `bash` > 4.0
 - `git` only if you use GitLab

+## How does it work?
+- The Eco-CI at its core makes its energy estimations based on pre-calculated power curves from [Cloud Energy](https://github.com/green-coding-solutions/cloud-energy)
+- When you initialize the Eco-CI, starts a small bash script to track the cpu utilization over a period of time.
+This tracking begins when you call the start-measurement function.
+Then, each time you call get-measurement, it will take the cpu-utilization data collected (either from the start, or since the last get-measurement call) and make an energy estimation based on the detected hardware and CPU utilization.

 ## Usage